jstty/yanpm/README.md

 ## Better Description
 Config based Plugin manager to load dependencies at run time.
-This allows for frameworks (e.g. Hyper.io) to have default core plugins that swapped out later but without added bloat.
+This allows for frameworks (e.g. yanpm) to have default core plugins that swapped out later but without added bloat.

 # TODO
     [ ] Tests